 Try pairing our McBride Sisters Collection 2018 Central Coast California Red Blend of Merlot and Cabernet Sauvignon with a ribeye or sirloin steak or a roast or grilled lamb.
 For non-meat eaters try pairing with a juicy stuffed portobello mushroom recipe.
 Available in our Bold & Boujie set here.

-Try our Chicken Merlot or Red Wine Brownie recipe below that adds Merlot in the recipe!
-We are all about the Merlot here, our online only McBride Sisters Collection Black Girl Magic 2018 California Merlot is a must try for red wine lovers and can only be ordered online.
+We are all about the Merlot here, our online-only McBride Sisters Collection Black Girl Magic 2018 California Merlot is a must-try for red wine lovers and can only be ordered online.
 Our McBride Sisters Collection 2018 Central Coast California Red Blend is also going to be the perfect red blend to try featuring Merlot & Cabernet Sauvignon.
 Try both in our red wines bundle here.